Radical Resilience: A Conversation with Amy Dresner 📅 Wednesday, April 2nd @ 7pm EST / 4pm PT

 • Decreases the risk of relapse

-Like other medication-assisted treatments, Suboxone (buprenorphine/naloxone) is often prescribed alongside behavioral therapy, which has been found to be most effective in the treatment of opioid addiction.
-You can read more about the science of Suboxone (buprenorphine/naloxone) in our Health Guides.
+Like other medication-assisted treatments, Suboxone (buprenorphine/naloxone) is often prescribed as part of a treatment program that includes behavioral health support.
+You can read more about the science of Suboxone (buprenorphine/naloxone) in our blog.

-Do I have to stop using opioids to take Suboxone (buprenorphine/naloxone)?
+Do I have to stop taking opioids to take Suboxone?

 Yes.
 According to the American Society of Addiction Medicine, you will need to prepare for your first dose of medication-assisted treatment containing buprenorphine.
 This means stopping using opioids for a specified amount of time before you take Suboxone (buprenorphine/naloxone) in order to prevent unpleasant side effects.
 That time period depends on whether the opioid you have been taking is a short-acting or long-acting opioid.
 Generally speaking, short-acting opioids like Percocet, heroin, and Vicodin should be ceased 12-24 hours before your first dose.
 Longer-acting opioids, like morphine, methadone, and Oxycontin are generally discontinued 36-48 hours before your first dose of Suboxone (buprenorphine/naloxone).